 Accounting is a very detailed financial task.
 Auditing, on the other hand, uses samples of financial information to reach a professional opinion.

-It’s necessary for all businesses to have accountants.
+All businesses must have their accounting done.
 On the other hand, sole proprietors, partnerships and dormant companies do not necessarily need auditing in Hong Kong.

 #7 Focus: Current vs Past